NHL Depth Charts Explained (2025): How Line Combinations Drive Strategy and Cap Efficiency

 A hockey GM is ultimately a resource allocator.
-Their job is to figure out how much to pay for a combination of skills across different positions, so they win the Stanley Cup.
-Since that by itself, would be too easy, they also have to do it under constraints: they can only spend a certain amount of money, and - to be truly successful - they have to do it consistently.
+Their job is to decide how much salary cap space to allocate to different skill sets across the roster, so they can win the Stanley Cup.
+Since that by itself, would be too easy, they also have to do it under constraints: they can only spend a certain amount of money, and – to be truly successful – they have to do it consistently.
 To put together a dynasty that wins multiple cups.

 A depth chart is a hierarchical listing of players by position, outlining starters, backups, and reserves.
 It's useful for assessing team talent and depth.
 For instance, a depth chart might rank centers, wingers, and defensemen, indicating primary players and available substitutes.